davidmolina/davidmolina.github.io/now.md

 - [Molinas Construction Company](https://www.molinas.co/), a family-owned construction company
 - [Operation Code](https://operationcode.org/), a nonprofit charity helping the military community learn software development, enter the tech industry, and code the future

-When not building the family business, or helping veterans get into tech, I'm hanging w/ the family.
+When not building the family business, or Operation Code, I'm hanging w/ the family.

 This `/now` page was inspired by [Derek Sivers](https://sivers.org/) and his /[now project](https://sivers.org/nowff).